 - Call 911 or the local emergency number, or text TALK to 741741 to communicate with a trained crisis counselor.

 - Stay with the person until professional help arrives.

 - Try to remove any weapons, medications, or other potentially harmful objects.

 If you or someone you know is having thoughts of suicide, a prevention hotline can help.
 The 988 Suicide and Crisis Lifeline is available 24 hours a day at 988.
 During a crisis, people who are hard of hearing can use their preferred relay service or dial 711 then 988.

 There are various criteria to consider when looking for affordable therapy:

 - Cost and insurance: Some companies operate on a subscription-based service that allows people to cancel anytime they choose.
 Health insurance could reduce the overall cost, but some mental health services are not eligible under some insurance plans.
-Therefore, it is best for a person to confirm their coverage with an insurer or employer before seeking therapy.
+Therefore, a person should confirm their coverage with an insurer or employer before seeking therapy.

-- Reviews: A person can use impartial services, such as the Better Business Bureau (BBB) or Trustpilot, to check a company’s reviews and reputation.
+- Reviews: A person can use impartial services like the Better Business Bureau (BBB) or Trustpilot to check a company’s reviews and reputation.